 Anyone who comes to our classes is welcome to join and get involved.
 In the co-op you’ll meet other brilliant people, co-create your dream gym, and help pioneer this unique approach.

 Why are we a co-op?

-It is a cynical but so far successful industrial model that defines what it means to be fit and well, uses that to attempt to shame us into buying a membership, and then nurtures an exclusionary culture that means many of us won’t attend.
+It is a cynical but successful model that attempts to shame us into buying a membership, and then nurtures an exclusionary culture that means many won’t attend.

-We believe that the many positive benefits of exercise should be made accessible, affordable and adaptive for anybody, regardless of their gender, ethnicity, identity, ability or body shape, and that this should also be reflected in the organisational structure of our gym.
+We believe that the many positive benefits of exercise should be made accessible, affordable and adaptive for anybody, regardless of their gender, ethnicity, identity, ability or body shape.

 For this reason we incorporated as a co-operative society.
 A co-operative is “an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned enterprise”.